iGEM-Engineering/iGEM-distribution/scripts/README.md

 # Scripts

 This directory contains scripts that automatically collect, generate, or validate materials in the repository.
-These scripts run in three sequential stages:
+These scripts run in sequential stages:

 1. Check package structure and export from Excel files
     1. `regularize_directories.py` ensures that packages directories are non-nested, that there is one Excel file per package directory, and that every package directory has a `views` subdirectory for storing generated artifacts.